lucasjoliveau/doc/fr/developer/reference/frontend/javascript_reference.md

 ## Event system

-There are currently two event systems supported by Odoo: a simple system which allows adding listeners and triggering events, and a more complete system that also makes events “bubble up”.
+There are currently two event systems supported by Konvergo ERP: a simple system which allows adding listeners and triggering events, and a more complete system that also makes events “bubble up”.